 Sharon DeBartolo Carmack, Certified Genealogist® with an MFA in Creative Nonfiction Writing, is a partner in the Salt Lake City-based research, writing, and publishing firm of Warren, Carmack & Associates.
 Along with specializing in Spiritualist ancestors and Irish and Italian genealogical research, Sharon offers consulting, mentoring, writing, and editing services for nonfiction books, with an emphasis on memoirs, biographies, histories, and family histories.

 She is the author of twenty-four books and hundreds of articles, essays, columns, and reviews that have appeared in nearly every major genealogical journal and publication.
 Some of her books include Tell It Short: A Guide to Writing Your Family History in Brief, You Can Write Your Family History, Carmack’s Guide to Copyright & Contracts, Your Guide to Cemetery Research, and most recently, the biography In Search of Maria B. Hayden: The American Medium Who Brought Spiritualism to the U.K., available on all Amazon marketplaces and through Scattered Leaves Press.

-Her work has also appeared in writing and literary publications: Creative Nonfiction, Brevity, Hippocampus Magazine (where her essay, “Switched at Midlife” won “Most Memorable” and was one of ten essays selected for the Best of Hippocampus, May 2013), Literary Hub, Wilderness House Literary Review, Portland Review, Steinbeck Review, Writer’s Digest, Writer’s Chronicle, and Phoebe: A Journal of Literature and Art (where her essay received Honorable Mention in the annual Creative Nonfiction Contest).
+Her work has also appeared in writing and literary publications: Literary Hub, Creative Nonfiction, Brevity, Hippocampus Magazine (where her essay, “Switched at Midlife” won “Most Memorable” and was one of ten essays selected for the Best of Hippocampus, May 2013), Literary Hub, Wilderness House Literary Review, Portland Review, Steinbeck Review, Writer’s Digest, Writer’s Chronicle, and Phoebe: A Journal of Literature and Art (where her essay received Honorable Mention in the annual Creative Nonfiction Contest).
 Sharon’s essays have been finalists in contests for the Bellingham Review’s Annie Dillard Award for Creative Nonfiction and in Creative Nonfiction’s True Crime contest, and for publication in River Teeth and Calyx.

 In addition, Sharon is the Executive Editor of Scattered Leaves Press and Warren & Carmack Publishing, and she serves on the editorial board of Steinbeck Review and is an assistant editor for Brevity.

 Along with a BA (summa cum laude) in English from Regis University, Sharon holds a Diploma in Irish Studies from the National University of Ireland, Galway, and she earned her MFA (with Distinction) in Creative Nonfiction Writing from National University.
 Sharon also holds an advanced Diploma from the Spiritualists’ National Union in the UK.